infrahq/infra/README.md

 kubectl get pods -A
 ```

-**Note**

-By default, Infra will give view access to the user who made the install.
-To modify permissions or give additional access, use Infra dashboard or [CLI](integrations/kubernetes#access-control).
+**Note:** By default, Infra will give view access to the user who made the install.
+To modify permissions or give additional access, use Infra dashboard or CLI.

 ## Next steps